exercism/python/exercises/concept/locomotive-engineer/.docs/introduction.md

 ["banana", "cherry", "orange", "kiwi", "melon", "mango"]
 ```

-We can also get variables at the end of the list and in the beginning of a list.
+We can also extract the values at the beginning and end of the `list` while grouping all the values in the middle:

 ```python
 >>> fruits = ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]